ConnectxWeb/entity-angular-bundle/README.md

 # Entity to Angular bundle for Symfony
 Symfony bundle to convert entities into Angular TS files.

-## Requirements
-PHP 5 or higher

 ## Installation
+Requirements: PHP 5 or higher

 Install the bundle library via Composer by running the following command:
 ```
 composer require connectx/entity-angular-bundle
 ```